ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM.md

 #### **4.2 Connecting to your instance**

-1. Log in to IBM Blue Box Cloud OpenStack dashboard.
+1. Log in to the IBM Blue Box Cloud OpenStack dashboard.

 2. Expand the **Project** panel, then the **Compute** tab in the left navigation area, and click on **Instances**.